OSINT

 Health & Epidemics

 When a disease starts spreading faster than the news about it.
-From a mystery illness in a rural clinic to a pandemic shutting down continents — if people are getting sick in unusual numbers, this category tracks it before it makes the evening news.
+From a mystery illness in a rural clinic to a pandemic shutting down continents.

 science